bifurcationkit/BifurcationKit.jl/docs/src/index.md

-# BifurcationKit.jl
+Â# BifurcationKit.jl

-This Julia package aims at performing **automatic bifurcation analysis** of large dimensional equations F(u,λ)=0 where λ∈ℝ.
+This Julia package aims at performing **automatic bifurcation analysis** of possibly large dimensional equations F(u,λ)=0 where λ∈ℝ.

 It incorporates continuation algorithms (PALC, deflated continuation, ...) which provide a *predictor* $(u_1,p_1)$ from a known solution $(u_0,p_0)$.
 A Newton-Krylov method is then used to correct this predictor and a Matrix-Free eigensolver is used to compute stability and bifurcation points.

+> Despite initial focus on large scale problems, the package can easily handle low dimensional problems.

 By leveraging on the above method, the package can also seek for periodic orbits of Cauchy problems by casting them into an equation $F(u,p)=0$ of high dimension. **It is by now, one of the only softwares which provides shooting methods AND methods based on finite differences to compute periodic orbits.**

 The current package focuses on large scale nonlinear problems and multiple hardwares.
 Hence, the goal is to use Matrix Free methods on **GPU** (see [PDE example](https://rveltz.github.io/BifurcationKit.jl/dev/tutorials2b/index.html#The-Swift-Hohenberg-equation-on-the-GPU-1) and [Periodic orbit example](https://rveltz.github.io/BifurcationKit.jl/dev/tutorialsCGL/#Continuation-of-periodic-orbits-on-the-GPU-(Advanced)-1)) or on a **cluster** to solve non linear PDE, nonlocal problems, compute sub-manifolds...

 One design choice is that we try not to require `u` to be a subtype of an `AbstractArray` as this would forbid the use of spectral methods like the one from `ApproxFun.jl`.
 For now, our implementation does not allow this for Hopf continuation and computation of periodic orbits.

 ## Installation

 This package requires Julia >= v1.3.0 because of the use of methods added to abstract types (see [#31916](https://github.com/JuliaLang/julia/pull/31916)).